Xanos20/Linux-Kernel-Red-Black-Tree-and-Dynamic-Probe/README.md

-NOTE: When using a test program in userspace, the userspace binary should be run with: sudo <bin>
+NOTE: When using a test program in userspace for interacting with a device the driver interfaces with, the userspace binary should be run with: sudo <bin>